sobhan-moosavi/ShortLongTerm/README.md

 ## Dataset
 A large-scale dataset of traffic and weather event data is used as input.
 Check [here](https://smoosavi.org/datasets/lstw) for the latest version of such a dataset.
-The data comes in form of a single CSV file.
+The data comes in the form of a single CSV file.
 We ingest the same data as input to both short and long-term pattern discovery processes.

 ## Sample Results